Exiv2/exiv2/trunk/contrib/cmake/msvc/ReadMe.txt

   build --help

-  You should never have reason to modify the code in cmakeBuild.cmd You may wish to change the defaults in setenv.cmd You can change the defaults on the command-line (or modify cmakeDefaults.cmd) You can also change defaults using the dos set command.
+  You should never have reason to modify the code in cmakeBuild.cmd You may wish to change the defaults in cmakeDefaults.cmd You can change the defaults on the command-line (or modify cmakeDefaults.cmd) You can also change defaults using the dos set command.
 For example: set _CONFIG_=Debug